Frequently Asked Questions

 Q: Why am I unable to access the tool using my nhs.uk domain?

 A: The tool can only be accessed from within an NHS network (HSCN), to users with nhs.net or nhs.uk email accounts.
 There is no 'public' access from anywhere (unless you are connected to your NHS network remotely).
 This means that unless you have remote access set up from a device you cannot use at home, access will be limited to inside your work locations.
 If you are at a work location and still unable to get access, you will need to log a ticket with your IT support team and get them to check if there is a firewall blocking the domain.
+Home Nations not on the HSCN are unable to use the tool.
+We are working on a solution, please bear with us.

 Q: Can we amend a response that has been incorrectly added?